 This article is a part of the series: SaaS for SMEs : ‘A wave to make Businesses Smarter!’

 For small businesses to succeed in today’s fiercely competitive market is no easy job.
-While you might think that once you ideate and put a business plan in place, your long cherished dream is soon going to be realized, hold on to the thought!
+They have to take care of so many business functions, wear multiple hats, build a small yet productive team, manage SaaS softwares and ever-expanding tech stack, and on top of that, now take care of their remote or hybrid teams!
+While you might think that once you ideate and prepare a business plan, your long cherished dream will soon be realized, hold on to the thought!

 Have you given enough thought to your go to market strategy?
 If not, then right now is the time and the following tips will help you do it the right way:

 One of the most critical of the factors is to decide who your customers are going to be.
 Today, many smaller businesses are giving tough competition to large companies by targeting a niche market.
 One important factor here is to effectively understand what your customer wants.
 The sooner small business owners understand this, the better are their chances to succeed.
 Ask basic questions like – Who will buy my product?
 Who has already bought from me?
 What does my network think?
 How are my competitors faring?
 Will my target audience grow?
 In what timeframe will I see that growth?

 It may be difficult to sustain a business on only one core product.
 New competitors, changing customer behavior, emergence of new technologies and many other factors can pose a significant threat to any business’s success.
 Hence, it is imperative for small businesses to have a diverse product offering which will help them keep up with the ever-changing market demands.
 Adopt a test-and-learn approach and feel the pulse of customers which will help you to decide upon how and where to expand your offerings.